After an invoice draft is created, the next steps are to review, finalize, and send it to your client—or transfer it to your accounting system.

 Invoicing Permissions and Roles

-Only users with the right permissions can finalize and send invoices.
-These can be customized by your admin via the Permission Builder.
+Only users with the right permissions can finalize, edit, and send invoices.
+These can be customized by your admin using the Permission Builder.

 Here’s how roles usually break down: